 Generally speaking, the value of any particular car depends on its rarity.
 A 2014 Toyota Camry is probably never going to be particularly collectible – there are just too many of them out there.
 On the other hand, a Porsche 993 GT2 can easily go for over a million dollars, as only 57 were ever made.
 Of course, tastes change over time, and what was seen as junk in its time may become a classic in the future.

-Condition is also and important factor; a lower odometer will generally reach a higher price.
+Condition is also an important factor; a lower odometer will generally reach a higher price.
 Dents, rust and scrapes will negatively impact the price, and typically the closer it maintains its factory specs, the better a car will usually sell.
 Restoring a beaten up classic is an option, but be aware that this can be very costly and easily eat into your profit.
+Documentation can also add value to the car as it can be a desirable and transparent selling point for future buyers.

 A good story or a ground-breaking innovation might also make a particular car a better investment.
 Connections to celebrities, a racing past or the first introduction of an important technological innovation may all serve to increase a cars resale price.
 And of course, never discount how important the aesthetics of a car can be – a ‘cool’ looking car will likely attract a better price than an ugly one.